- API fetch

 let priceText = String(format: "Total: $%.2f", price)

-2. Creating Clean and Consistent Output
+2. Consistent Layouts in Output

 let files = 3